Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 “Betrayal requires an integrative approach to healing because it impacts emotional, spiritual, and physical dimensions of one’s life.”

 But be encouraged, with God, healing from betrayal is always possible.
-When you believe this truth, it blocks fear from preventing you from trusting again.
+Believing this truth blocks fear from preventing you from trusting again.

 flowers-betrayal in the Bible